What is a portrait? An exploration of representation and abstraction in portraiture seminar, 2 May 2017

 Venue: National Portrait Gallery, London.

-To coincide with the National Portrait Gallery’s Howard Hodgkin: Absent Friends exhibition, we will be holding a half-day debate around the fundamental question of what constitutes a portrait.
-As much of Hodgkin’s portraiture is non-mimetic, this is an opportunity to consider the nature of the genre with a range of speakers from different professional perspectives.
-While Howard Hodgkin: Absent Friends is the prompt for this event, the debate will consider abstraction and representation in historic and contemporary portraiture.
-Imogen Gibbon, Chief Curator and Deputy Director Scottish National Portrait Gallery, National Galleries of Scotland, will chair the discussion.
+To coincide with the National Portrait Gallery’s Howard Hodgkin: Absent Friends exhibition, this half-day debate focused on the fundamental question of what constitutes a portrait.
+As much of Hodgkin’s portraiture is non-mimetic, this was an opportunity to consider the nature of the genre with a range of speakers from different professional perspectives.
+While Howard Hodgkin: Absent Friends was the prompt for this event, the debate considered abstraction and representation in historic and contemporary portraiture.
+Imogen Gibbon, Chief Curator and Deputy Director Scottish National Portrait Gallery, National Galleries of Scotland, chaired the discussion.